 Under the County law, the retailers will keep the fee on paper bags to help offset the increased cost of providing paper bags.
-Once the New York State law goes into effect on March 1, 2020, the County law will be preempted and the state law will supersede the county law, diverting all the revenue to the state and county
+Once the New York State law goes into effect on March 1, 2020, the County law will be preempted and the state law will supersede the county law.

 Unfortunately not.
 The point of having a 5 cent fee for a paper bag, is to add an incentive for customers to bring reusable bags.
 Otherwise, consumers switch to paper, without any change in behavior.
 For this Act to be the most effective, people should be using reusable bags, not relying on the bags that the store provides.

 Stores should “post signs at / or near the point of sale, to notify customers of the provisions of this law, as well as the per bag charge for Recyclable Paper Bags and Reusable Bags.”
 The County Department of the Environment plans to post on its website signage that can be downloaded and printed off in the coming weeks.
 Where possible, we encourage putting awareness signs around your store and near the entry to ensure that people have seen the sign before they get to the counter.
 This will help to dissuade any ill will.

 Yes.
 In the Ulster County law, the store will need to show the bag fee on the customer’s receipt.

 We are collecting information about existing stocks of bags to assist with recycling them properly.
 Please complete the following form to let us know what you have remaining and we will be in touch:

 Retailer Request for Recycling Excess Plastic Bag Inventory